skepticaldude/devops-learning/README.md

 * i installed an NGINX Web server
 * i also created a new instance with gcloud looked around the console, saw load balancers and kubernetes, IAM and some other things, still yet to grasp those contexts, but now, i can clearly create a VM instance (basically a virtual machine), how to attribute specifications to the machine i work with

+# Progress Update 20 feb 2026
+Forgot to include an update yesterday but i did a few things and started my google clouds learning properly